Investors

 How do you protect worker privacy?

 Two-stream architecture: private coaching to workers; anonymised cohort analytics to management.
+Cohorts below 7 are suppressed.
 Tunable dials for retention, anonymity thresholds and safety exceptions.
+Privacy is architecturally enforced, not policy-dependent.